Fire Safety Preparedness

-Learn how to begin cleaning up and recovering after a home fire.
+Learn how to begin cleaning up and recovering from a home fire.
 The American Red Cross has 4 steps to take immediately after a home fire and more information available on their website.

 The American Red Cross also has information on taking the appropriate steps to stay safe in their Checking Your Home after a Fire guide.
 You can also find out tips and information on cleaning up after a fire.

 Even a small fire within a home can result in extensive damage from smoke and the water used to extinguish the fire.
 Learn more about fire/smoke damage restoration and repair here.

 Home Heating Fires

 Camp Fire Safety

 Learn how to build an open campfire, maintain it during the burn time, how to extinguish it when finished, and more campfire safety tips here.

 Pet Fire Safety

 Home fires are the most common disaster that the American Red Cross responds to - and also the most preventable.
 According to the United States Fire Administration, an estimated 500,000 pets are affected annually by fires.
 Find out how to protect your pets from potential danger.

 Few injuries in pets are as traumatic, painful and disfiguring as a burn.
 Find information on how to prevent and treat pet burns here.